-Road reserve that adjoins Town Belt land managed under this management plan will be managed in a consistent manner with the objectives and policies of this plan.
+Road reserve that adjoins Town Belt land managed under this plan will be looked after in a consistent manner with the objectives and policies of this plan.

 Chest Hospital: The former Chest Hospital land (Chest Hospital) and buildings were transferred at no cost to the Council in December 2002 by the Capital & Coast District Health Board.
-The acquisition was consistent with the Town Belt Reinstatement Policy 1998.
+The transfer was consistent with the Town Belt Reinstatement Policy 1998.
+This area is managed under this plan.